-Chapter 2 - Data Representation
+Chapter 3 - Data Representation

 The focus of this chapter is the representation of data in a digital computer.
 We begin with a review of several number systems (decimal, binary, octal, and hexadecimal) and a discussion of methods for conversion between the systems.
 The two most important methods are conversion from decimal to binary and binary to decimal.
 The conversions between binary and each of octal and hexadecimal are quite simple.
-Other conversions, such as hexadecimal to decimal, are often best done via binary.
+Other conversions, such as conversion to and from base-5 are of interest only to teachers with a bad sense of humor.